jls42/ai-powered-markdown-translator/README-gpt-4-1106-preview-en.md

 # AI-Powered Markdown Translator with OpenAI and Mistral AI

-This project is an advanced Python script that uses the OpenAI API or Mistral AI API to translate Markdown files from a source language to a target language.
-It is designed to be flexible and easy to use, providing additional options such as adding a translation note and support for multiple languages and translation models.
+This project is an advanced Python script that uses either the OpenAI API or the Mistral AI API to translate Markdown files from a source language to a target language.
+It is designed to be flexible and easy to use, offering additional options such as adding a translation note and supporting multiple languages and translation models.

-For a demonstration and detailed explanations, visit [AI Translation jls42.org](https://jls42.org/posts/ia/automatisation-traduction-ia/) or in translated version: [English](/traductions_en/), [Español](/traductions_en/) and [中文中文](/traductions_zh/).
+For a demonstration and detailed explanations, visit [jls42.org](https://jls42.org/) or in translated version: [jls42.org English](https://jls42.org/traductions_en/), [jls42.org Español](https://jls42.org/traductions_en/) and [jls42.org 中文中文](https://jls42.org/traductions_zh/).

 ## Main Features

-- **AI-Powered Translation**: Use the latest AI technologies for translating your documents.
+- **AI-Powered Translation**: Use the latest AI technology for translating your documents.
 - **Multilingual Support**: Translate your documents into multiple languages with support for different language models.
-- **Intelligent Segmentation**: Manage long texts effectively thanks to automated segmentation.
+- **Smart Segmentation**: Manage long texts effectively with automated segmentation.
 - **Translation Note**: Automatically add a translation note to inform readers about the process used.
-- **Flexible and Extensible**: The code is structured to allow easy addition of new features.
+- **Flexible and Extensible**: The code is structured to allow for easy addition of new features.

-## Requirements
+## Prerequisites

-- Python 3.6 or later.
+- Python 3.6 or later version.
 - A valid API key for OpenAI or Mistral AI.

 ## Installation